coldworld22/odoo-whatsapp-integration/skillbridge_whatsapp_cloud/README.md

 - Webhook verify token + app secret; customer mobiles in E.164 format with opt-in captured.

 ## Installation
-1. Copy the `whatsapp_integration` directory into your Odoo addons path (or install from Apps).
+1. Copy the `skillbridge_whatsapp_cloud` directory into your Odoo addons path (or install from Apps).
 2. Update Apps List, search for **WhatsApp Cloud Messaging**, and install.

 ## Configuration